settling into nursery child holding parents hand

 Comforters

-The setting will have hygienic storage for dummies too.
-If your child has a favourite story or song share these too, as reading or singing those throughout the day will really help them to settle in to nursery life.
+A familiar blanket, teddy, or family photo can provide comfort and reassurance If your child has a favourite story or song share these too, reading or singing those throughout the day will help them to settle in to nursery life.

 Sharing information